Party Food Calculator

 How Much Food Do I Need for a Birthday Party?

-To calculate how much food for a birthday party, plan 2 slices of pizza per child (3 per adult), 1 cup of drinks per hour per guest, and 1 serving of cake per person.
-Use the free Party Genius food calculator below to get a personalized quantity and cost breakdown for your exact guest count and meal type.
+For a birthday party, plan 2 slices of pizza per child (3 per adult), 1 cup of drinks per hour per guest, and 1 serving of cake per person.
+A party of 20 guests needs about 6 large pizzas, 40 drinks, and a quarter-sheet cake.
+Use the free Party Genius food calculator below for a personalized quantity and cost breakdown.

 - 2 slices